tl;dr

 You are ranking plausible prior paths and then testing them against telemetry.

-A researcher workflow:
+A simple researcher workflow:

 1. Start from the confirmed technique.